gscott04/24su-3200-project-template/README.md

 - Lynna Truong
 - Nubaha Ahsan

+How to start the SummerSync application:
+1. Clone the repository to your local machine, either through GitHub Desktop or the terminal.
+2. Once cloned, open the 24su-3200-summer-sync repo in VSCode (or your favorite code editor).
+3. Head to the file explorer and copy the ".env.template" file, paste it, and rename the file to ".env".
+4. Open the file and check that DB_NAME=summersync and update MYSQL_ROOT_PASSWORD with your own password.
+5. In the terminal navigate to 24su-3200-summer-sync and check that you are can use docker by writing "docker --version".
+6. Start (or build) the containers by writing "docker compose up -d".
+The containers "front-end", "mysql_db", and "web-api" should be running now.

+To run SummerSync in your browser:
+1. Navigate to ../24su-3200-summer-sync/app/src on your terminal and write "Streamlit run Home.py" OR
+2. Type in your browser "localhost:8501"

 We ask that all users please double check they have all the necessary ports and information downloaded, you can find this in requirements.txt.
-In order to fully ensure that everything is running you must also run and compose your docker.
-You can do this in your terminal writing the statement "docker compose up -d".

-To start the application either:
-1. Enter the file ../24su-3200-summer-sync/app/src on your terminal and write "Streamlit run Home.py" OR
-2. Type in your browser "localhost:8501"

 ## Current Project Components